ilic5000/pabkvizgenerator/README.md

 3. Recognize the frame where both question and answer are visible
 4. Extract sections of the frame with the texts and preprocess them for OCR
 5. OCR the sections to get questions & answers
+6. Move to the next question
-6. Finish processing the video file if the game has ended
+7. Finish processing the video file if the game has ended
-7. Move to the next question

 The easy and straightforward, almost bulletproof idea, right?
 What could possibly go wrong?

 ### Slagalica pseudo algorithm
 Here is the basic idea of the Slagalica crawler algorithm.
-In the next sections, I will go through every step to explain the reasoning behind it and discuss the current implementation.

 1. Open the video file
 2. Skip the first half of the video